When you look around your home, is part of the clutter you see gifts from other people?

 If it’s still in it’s original packaging and its been more than a month since you got your little hands on it, well, then, my dear – that’s gift clutter.

-Read on for four proven, yet painless, strategies to deal with gift clutter!
+Read on for four proven, yet painless, strategies!

 How to Decide Whether to Keep Gifts